 However, EDI is only really feasible for large, recurring orders placed by clients who have the means to implement this system.
 It does not work for smaller clients, or those that only need to place incidental orders.
 Nor does it allow clients to browse your catalog of products.

 A web store can provide the solution.
 By creating a digital catalog of your products online, you can let all your clients — even those that are smaller or don’t place orders on a regular basis — make their purchases whenever they wish, without having to rely on the availability of your sales staff.

 The benefits of ERP integrationIntegrating your web store with your ERP system offers even more benefits for both manufacturers and their clients.
 A real-time connection between these programs ensures that your web store always reflects up-to-date product and client account information.
 ERP integration also means that orders placed digitally do not have to be manually rekeyed into your ERP system — again minimizing the risk of human error.

 The convenience this provides for both you and your clients is clear.
 However, the gains in efficiency shouldn’t be underestimated either.
 Through smart use of technology, you can achieve the same level of efficiency in your commercial processes as in your production processes — giving you the edge you need to thrive in today’s dynamic manufacturing industry.

-Sana Commerce is an e-commerce solution designed to integrate seamlessly with ERP systems including SAP ERP, SAP Business One, SAP Business One for SAP HANA, Microsoft Dynamics AX, GP and NAV, as well as Microsoft Dynamics 365 for Financials and Microsoft Dynamics 365 for Operations.
+Sana Commerce is an e-commerce solution designed to integrate seamlessly with Dynamics and SAP ERP systems.
 This means that you can use product, inventory and client information to create a powerful, user-friendly online sales channel.